 Mechanical back pain.
 Organic back disorders.
 Head and facial pain.
 Spinal orthopaedic assessment.
 Assessing case progression.
 Clinic forms and their use.
 The narrative report.
 The Clinic Manual - an introduction.

-DIAGNOSTICS IV (DIGN401) Contact time (hours per week)
+DIAGNOSTICS IV (DIGN401)

-Theory 4

-Practical 4 (Hospital: weekly hospital visits)
+Theory - Practical 4 (Hospital: weekly hospital visits)

 The examination shall consist of one 3-hour theory paper and one practical examination.

 A minimum of 100% of students will be moderated for the practical examination.